-Danske Bank A/S' (Danske) A2 long-term (LT) deposit ratings and A3 senior unsecured debt ratings reflect the bank's baa2 Baseline Credit Assessment (BCA); two notches of rating uplift for deposits and one notch of uplift for senior unsecured debt based on our forward-looking Advanced Loss Given Failure (LGF) analysis; and our assumption of a moderate likelihood of support from the Government of Denmark (Aaa stable), which results in an additional one notch uplift.
+Danske Bank A/S' (Danske) A2 long-term (LT) deposit ratings and A3 senior unsecured debt ratings reflect the bank's baa2 Baseline Credit Assessment (BCA); two notches of rating uplift for deposits and one notch of uplift for senior unsecured debt based on our forward-looking Advanced Loss Given Failure (LGF) analysis; and our assumption of a moderate likelihood of support from the Government of Denmark (Aaa stable), which results in an additional notch of uplift.
 The LT deposit and senior unsecured debt ratings carry a stable outlook.

-Danske's baa2 BCA reflects its good but weaker-than-peers asset quality and solid capitalisation, balanced against profitability pressures from moderately higher funding costs and operational expenses related to ongoing anti-money laundering (AML) investigations and higher spending on compliance capabilities, at a time of low interest rates and increased competition.
-These pressures are amplified by the economic and financial fallout from the coronavirus pandemic.
+Danske's baa2 BCA reflects its good but weaker than peers' asset quality and solid capitalisation, balanced against profitability pressures from moderately higher funding costs and operational expenses related to anti-money laundering (AML) and compliance capabilities.
 The bank's high dependence on market funding is mitigated by more stable covered bonds and adequate liquidity.

-In addition, the bank's BCA incorporates a negative adjustment for corporate behaviour, as the bank has continued to reveal a series of failures after the money laundering issue in Estonia in 2018.
+In addition, the bank's BCA incorporates a negative adjustment for corporate behaviour, as the bank has continued to reveal a series of failures after the money laundering issue in Estonia revealed in 2018.